cuttlefishh/python-for-data-analysis/assignments/assignment3.md

 ### Assignment 3 - Python Fundamentals I

 Complete the tasks below.
 You should turn in a single Jupyter notebook named `3_first_last.ipynb` (substitute your first and last name); also turn in the input .csv file used in question B3.
-For questions where Python scripts are used instead of the Jupyter notebook (questions A1, B1, B2), instructions are provided about pasting output/scripts into markdown cells in your notebook.
+For questions where Python scripts are used instead of the Jupyter notebook (questions A1, B1, B2), instructions are provided about pasting output/scripts into Markdown cells in your notebook.

 #### A. Python basics, strings, printing (Shaw Exercises 1–10)